karthikurao/TourismManagementSystem/README.md

 A comprehensive web application built with ASP.NET Core 8.0 and Entity Framework Core for managing tourism packages, bookings, and secure payment processing with Stripe integration.

----

-## ⚠️ Important: Configuration Required

-**This repository has been cleaned of sensitive keys and credentials.** Before running the application, you must configure the following:

-### 🔑 Required Configuration Steps

-1. **Stripe API Keys** - Configure in `TourismManagementSystem/appsettings.json`
-2. **Admin Credentials** - Review/modify in `TourismManagementSystem/Data/RoleSeeder.cs`

-See the [Configuration](#configuration) section below for detailed instructions.

----

 ## Table of Contents

 - [Features](#features)